 Each of the above strikes is not necessarily Otoko No Atemi by itself.
 Otoko No Atemi Waza involves not only the strike but the method or intention by which the strike is delivered.
 These types of strikes employ all of the criteria listed earlier.
-If one criteria is omitted then the strike would not likely be considered to be an Otoko No Atemi.
-As a result these strikes are considered to be extremely powerful and destructive techniques.
-They are used only when you fully intend to inflict substantial damage to an opponent.
+If one criterion is omitted then the strike would not likely be considered to be an Otoko No Atemi.
+As a result, these strikes are considered to be extremely powerful and destructive techniques.
+They are used only when you fully intend to inflict substantial damage on an opponent.

 Some people make the mistake of thinking that an Otoko No Atemi is a “finishing strike” intended to put an end to the conflict or to render your opponent unable to continue.
 You should never consider any strike to be a “finishing strike”.
 This places you at a severe mental disadvantage since you subconsciously believe the conflict will be over following the strike.
 Your opponent may not have the same opinion, especially if they have absorbed, blocked, deflected, or simply avoided your strike.

-When delivering strikes in this way it is critical that you ensure all of your joints are properly aligned and bent where necessary to prevent injury to yourself.
+When delivering strikes in this way you must ensure all of your joints are properly aligned and bent as necessary to prevent injury to yourself.
 Do not over-extend your strikes such that you incur joint hyper-extension.
-Also do not allow joint misalignment that can lead to injuries such as a wrist strain.
+Also do not allow joint misalignment that can lead to injuries such as a wrist sprain.

 These strikes will have the most impact if they are delivered within your center triangle.
 Striking power diminishes quickly once a strike moves outside this triangle.
-The one exception is kicks, which often have increased power beyond your center triangle.
-But kicks should still be focused along the central plane in order to be considered Otoko No Atemi Waza.
+The one exception is kicks which often have increased power beyond your center triangle.
+But kicks should still be aligned on the central plane to be considered Otoko No Atemi Waza.

 Practice these strikes on a bag or some other largely immovable object until you can strike repeatedly in a very hard and powerful manner with proper form.
 Practice them slowly with training partners so you can both offer feedback to one another about structure, form, and angular deliveries as a method of improving your skills.